Research and innovation

 ExxonMobil and Georgia Tech have developed a potentially revolutionary technology that could significantly reduce greenhouse gas emissions associated with plastics manufacturing by using a molecular filter – rather than energy and heat – to perform a key step in the process.
 It could be 50 times more efficient than today’s separation techniques.

-ExxonMobil develops and produces a range of advanced products that reduce GHG emissions and improve sustainability.
-These include resilient, lightweight automotive plastics that reduce overall vehicle weight and advanced tire technologies that help maintain optimal tire pressure — both of which make vehicles more fuel-efficient.
+ExxonMobil develops and produces a range of petroleum-based products that help our customers reduce their greenhouse gas emissions and improve efficiency.
+These include resilient, lightweight automotive plastics that reduce overall vehicle weight, as well as advanced tire materials and transportation fuels and lubricants – all of which can enable cars and trucks to go even farther between fill-ups.

-Our high-performance lubricants — used not just in cars and trucks, but in more than 40,000 wind turbines worldwide — improve sustainability because they need replacing less frequently, reducing the volume of used oil that needs to be disposed of or recycled.
+Our high-performance lubricants – used in more than 40,000 wind turbines worldwide – improve sustainability because they need replacing less frequently, reducing the volume of used oil that needs to be disposed of or recycled.

-A product’s environmental impact extends beyond its manufacturing and use; it also includes the acquisition of raw materials used to make the product, as well as its transport and disposal.
+A product’s potential environmental impact extends beyond its manufacturing and use.
+It also includes the acquisition of raw materials used to make the product, as well as its transport and disposal.
 In other words, a product’s estimated environmental impact should reflect its entire life cycle.
 ExxonMobil uses in-house experts and tools to conduct environmental life cycle assessments of emerging products and activities.
-In doing so, we are able to assess which technologies have the potential to deliver the game-changing results required to transition the energy system to lower-emission solutions.
+In doing so, we are able to assess which technologies have the potential to deliver the game-changing results required to transition to a lower-carbon energy system.

 ExxonMobil also collaborates with researchers at universities to advance the science of life cycle assessments.
-Additionally, in recent years, we have developed new approaches to quantifying environmental impacts associated with energy systems and published our findings in prestigious peer-reviewed journals.
+We have developed new approaches to quantifying environmental impacts associated with energy systems and published our findings in peer-reviewed journals.

-ExxonMobil continues to develop technologies that reduce carbon emissions.
-For example, we produce a range of advanced products — such as lightweight plastic packaging materials — that help manufacturers reduce energy use, emissions and waste.
+ExxonMobil develops technologies that reduce carbon emissions over a product’s life cycle.
+For example, we make a range of advanced products – such as materials for lightweight plastic packaging – that help manufacturers reduce transportation energy use, emissions and waste.

 No single company or entity is capable of developing the breakthroughs needed to meet the world’s energy and environmental challenges.
 That’s why ExxonMobil casts a wide net in the search for new energy technologies – collaborating with universities, national labs, and other companies and innovators around the world.